-Item Sch Coverage Notes and instructions for compilation be shown here.
-The undrawn partial credit enhancement facilities shall be shown here.
+Item Sch Coverage Notes and instructions for compilation endorsements and other obligations (VI) Other items for which the bank is contingently liable Arrears of cumulative dividends, bills rediscounted, commitments of underwriting contracts, and estimated amount of contracts remaining to be executed on capital account and not provided for etc., are to be included here.
+All unclaimed liabilities (where amount due has been transferred to the Depositors Education and Awareness Fund established under the Depositor Education and Awareness Fund Scheme 2014) shall be shown here.
 When Issued ('WI') securities should be recorded in books as an off-balance sheet item till issue of the security.
 The off-balance sheet net position in the 'WI' market should be marked to market scrip-wise on daily basis at the day's closing price of the 'WI' security.
 In case the price of the 'WI' security is not available, the value of the underlying security determined as per extant regulations may be used instead.
 Depreciation, if any, should be provided for and appreciation, if any, should be ignored.
-On delivery, the underlying security may be classified in any of the three categories, viz; 'Held to Maturity', 'Available for Sale' or 'FVTPL', depending upon the nature of contractual cash flow and intent of holding, at the contracted price.
-Bills for collection -- -- Bills and other items in the course of collection and not adjusted will be shown against this item in the summary version only.
+On delivery, the underlying security may be classified in any of the three categories, viz; 'Held to Maturity', 'Available for Sale', or 'FVTPL', depending upon nature of contractual cash flow and the intent of holding, at the contracted price.

+Item Sch Coverage Notes and instructions for compilation Bills for collection -- -- Bills and other items in the course of collection and not adjusted will be shown against this item in the summary version only.
 No separate schedule is proposed.